Ajwah/reapp-doc/readme.md

   * components/list/code.md:Todo: demonstrate usage of type-inset styling.
   * components/listitem/code.md:Todo: demonstrate usage of type-inset styling.

+Some of the components have no code example:
+  * components/layoutleftnav/code.md

-Some of the props are unclear as to what type they should be.
+Some of the props are unclear as to of what type they should be.
   * components/bar/props.md:TODO: add `children: React.PropTypes.node` in source code
   * components/cardlist/props.md:TODO: Lack of propTypes because CardList is still a work in progress.
   * components/drawer/props.md:TODO: determine what are `animatedProps` and `scroller`